Morjim: Beach

 Morjim Beach is a nesting and hatching habitat of the Olive ridley sea turtle, an endangered species.
 They are afforded the highest degree of protection under Indian law through their inclusion in Schedule I of the Wildlife Protection Act of 1972.
 Egg-poaching or in any manner disturbing the turtles or their habitat is an offence punishable under Indian law.

 Protection of marine turtles and their habitat has been embraced by the local community through community-based conservation efforts.
 These efforts were begun between 1995 and 1996 by a number of local villagers after discussions with Goa-based environmental protection groups.
 Before this time, the eggs were poached by fishermen, but later the fishermen became fiercely protective of marine turtles.

 The Goa Forest Department supports the turtle conservation efforts and has set up a Turtle Conservation Interpretation Centre at the Forest Office in Pernem using funds allotted by the Central Government of India.
 The Forest Department pays a monthly stipend to young, local volunteers involved in marine turtle conservation efforts in Morjim.
 A few of these volunteers have found jobs with the Forest Department in recognition of their efforts.
 Some youth of Morjim have campaigned internationally on the Greenpeace ship Rainbow Warrior.

 The Tourism Department of the Government of Goa has aided the conservation efforts by restricting temporary seasonal structures (e.g. shacks) to a portion of the beach and requiring them to operate only during daylight hours.
 Owners of the structures are also legally obliged not to leave beach furniture on the beach after daylight hours and not to do anything that would adversely affect marine turtle conservation.Despite the ban, an Indian fashion show with illumination and music was held well into the night on 10 December 2011, flouting the law and outraging environmentalists and locals.

 In 2011 the turtles can hardly be seen because of urbanization, light pollution and noise pollution.
 According to a recent study of international researchers Morjim Wildlife is doomed and the village is said to be turning into be the next Calangute, turning into a dense center of tourism activity.

+In March 2023, The Bombay high court, has ordered a crackdown on beach parties being held in the vicinity of turtle nesting sites along Goa’s beaches and called for an inquiry into the impact of late-night beach parties at beachfront shacks along Goa’s protected turtle nesting beaches at Morjim and Ashvem in North Goa.